Firefly (TV series): Critical response

 The Boston Globe described Firefly as a "wonderful, imaginative mess brimming with possibility".
 The review further notes the difference between the new series and other programs was that those shows "burst onto the scene with slick pilots and quickly deteriorate into mediocrity ...
 Firefly is on the opposite creative journey."
 Jason Snell called the show one of the best on television, and one "with the most potential for future brilliance".

 Tim White, writing for The Objective Standard, focused his review on the show's depiction of heroism.
 He concludes that "Firefly is not perfectly accurate in its attempts to depict the essential natures of heroism and villainy, but its successes are much more uplifting than its failures are problematic.
 It's also consistently funny, skillfully written, and passionately acted."

 Reviewers compared Firefly to Whedon's other series, Buffy the Vampire Slayer.
 Chocano noted that the series lacks the psychological tension of Buffy and suggests that this might be attributable to the episodes being aired out of order.
-MSN, on the other hand, pointed out that after viewing the DVD boxed set, it was easy to see why the program had attracted many die-hard fans.
-"All of Whedon's fingerprints are there: the witty dialogue, the quirky premises and dark exploration of human fallacy that made Buffy brilliant found their way to this space drama".
-Reviewers have also drawn comparisons and parallels between Firefly and the anime media mix Outlaw Star.
+MSN Entertainment, on the other hand, pointed out that after viewing the DVD boxed set, it was easy to see why the program had attracted many die-hard fans, saying: "All of Whedon's fingerprints are there: the witty dialogue, the quirky premises and dark exploration of human fallacy that made Buffy brilliant found their way to this space drama".
+Reviewers also drew comparisons and parallels between Firefly and the anime media mix Outlaw Star.

-Princess Weekes from The Mary Sue stated that she "really enjoyed" the series, but wrote that, "it lacks Chinese actors, so if it's going to be brought back, that's a really easy fix."
+Princess Weekes from The Mary Sue stated that she "really enjoyed" the series, but wrote that "it lacks Chinese actors, so if it's going to be brought back, that's a really easy fix."
 Writing for Syfy, Alyssa Fikse described the show as a "problematic fave", calling the lack of Asian characters in the show "negligent at best, racist at worst".